This Is the Kit

-This Is the Kit is the alias of British musician Kate Stables, as well as the band she fronts.
+This Is The Kit is the alias of British musician Kate Stables, as well as the band she fronts.

 Critical attention

 This Is The Kit were a long-time favourite among various BBC Radio 6 Music DJs, which is where the musician and presenter Guy Garvey discovered them, playing their music frequently.
-Fellow 6 Music DJs Lauren Laverne, Radcliffe & Maconie, Cerys Matthews, and Mary Anne Hobbs have also been major supporters; DJ Marc Riley has hosted the band for three BBC live sessions to date.
+Fellow 6 Music DJs Lauren Laverne, Radcliffe & Maconie, Cerys Matthews, and Mary Anne Hobbs have also been major supporters; DJ Marc Riley hosted the band for several live sessions.
 BBC Radio 1 has offered the band spot plays via DJs Huw Stephens, Jen & Ally, and Phil Taggart.

 As the band prepared to release their third album Bashed Out in late 2014 and early 2015, they began to receive more attention from online and print critics.
 Uncut, Drowned in Sound, The Line of Best Fit and The 405 awarded the album 8/10 ratings.
 The Mancunion rated a live show a 9/10.
 Finally, the American blog Stereogum wrote that "Kate Stables has been recording music as This Is The Kit for years now, but this is probably one of the first times you’re reading about her.
 "Bashed Out" will be her third full-length album, and…it will also likely be her breakout."

 The band received a boost in attention in August 2015 when BBC iPlayer debuted an episode of the documentary series Music Box devoted to This Is The Kit's music and influences.
 The show was hosted by Garvey, who argued that their second album, Wriggle Out the Restless, deserved a Mercury Prize nomination.

 The band also appeared in the BBC One television series Wanderlust, playing in a night club that Toni Colette's character Joy attended.